September-October 2015

 Techniplas Adds New Global Chief Financial Officer

 Detroit-based Techniplas Group, a privately held company that primarily serves the automotive, industrial and commercial vehicle industries, has named David Knill as its global chief financial officer.
-Knill is responsible for all global financial matters including accounting and controlling, cash management and tax compliance, budget, and financial planning and oversight of company performance.
-As a […]
+Knill is responsible […]

 -